cyanogen-update-tracker/cyanogen-update-tracker-app/README.md

 ###Notes:
-This is not an official Cyanogen application.
+- This is not an official Cyanogen application.
-Cyanogen and Cyanogen OS are registred trademarks of Cyanogen inc.
+- Cyanogen and Cyanogen OS are registered trademarks of Cyanogen inc.
-I'm not responsible for bricked devices / failed updates.
+- I'm not responsible for bricked devices / failed updates.
+- The branches are for each released version.
+Try to make a new branch when adding changes.
+- The version-2.0.0 branch contains a work in progress on CyanogenMod support, which I never finished.
+It might be easy to migrate this to LineageOS and finish, but I don't have the time myself to do so.
+If you do like to finish it, go ahead :)